seL4/camkes-vm-examples/apps/x86/supermicro_wg/README.md

 | VM2  | eth0       | 192.168.2.3    |                               |
 |      | eth1       | 192.168.1.10   | Outgoing traffic to Internet  |

-Custom init scripts are installed in each VM to automatically configure the network interfaces, routing rules, iptables, and to bring up the WireGuard tunnel.
+Custom init scripts are installed in each VM to automatically configure the network interfaces, routing rules, iptables, and bring up the WireGuard tunnel.
 These scripts reside in `scripts/configs_<WG_DEMO>/` and are copied into the VM overlay directory during the build process.

 ## Building the example
-Currently the example can be built for QEMU or Supermicro E300-9D hardware.
+Currently, the example can be built for QEMU or Supermicro E300-9D hardware.
 The build process is the same for both platforms, only differing in the `PLATFORM` flag.

 See [Setting up your machine](https://docs.sel4.systems/projects/buildsystem/host-dependencies.html) for instructions on how to set up your host machine.